a photo album containing memories of my past

 A few weeks ago, I was decluttering when I came across a photo album containing memories of my past - when I was married to my ex-husband.
 Looking at the pictures, I felt pretty detached from the person in the pictures - my ex-husband's wife, the person I used to be.

-I showed the photo to a few of my friends, who insisted that they recognised me, while pointing to my ex-husband's younger sister.
-When I showed them the real me, they laughed, as as though they thought I was kidding.
+I showed the photo to a few of my friends, who insisted that they recognised me while pointing to my ex-husband's younger sister.
+When I showed them the real me, they laughed, as though they thought I was kidding.

 Since I found that old photo, I've spent a lot of time contemplating the woman in the picture.
 I don't deny that I was there, that I lived that life, but I question whether that was indeed me.

 The woman in the photo lived about 40 minutes' drive away from here.
 Her make-up was always expertly applied and she only wore nice clothes.
 She had a much nicer can than I do and she didn't share my goals and dreams for the future.

 Our names are different, too.

 My ex-husband's wife disappeared, about six years ago.

 At the end of our marriage, we were both ready to move on.
 I needed to be free, to live my life on my own terms and he needed someone who would be a picture-perfect wifey to him.
 Perhaps we married too young.